Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 <br/>
 <br/>

-## Receive tokens
+## Testnet tokens

 Two types of tokens are used in Super Protocol, and you will need both of them:

-1. MATIC token is used to pay for transactions on Polygon blockchain.
+1. MATIC tokens, to pay for transactions on the Polygon blockchain;
-2. TEE token is used to pay for offers and receive payments in Super Protocol.
+2. TEE tokens, to pay for offers and receive payments in Super Protocol.

 ### Step 7.
 Get testnet tokens

 To get tokens, use the buttons at the top of the page.
-Get both TEE and MATIC tokens.

 <img src={require('./../images/metamask_16.png').default} width="450" height="auto" border="1"/>

 <br/>
 <br/>

 When you request tokens for the first time, the system asks you to enter your Access Token.
-You should have received it in the Testnet invitation letter along with your Testnet Account and Private Key.
+You can find it in the Testnet invitation letter along with your Testnet Account and Private Key.

 <img src={require('./../images/metamask_10.png').default} width="300" height="auto" border="1"/>